GangarajuKR/Test-Code-Quality/Getting-Started.md

 SonarLint for Eclipse is a plugin that can be installed in most Eclipse based IDEs (including Spring Tool Suite, PyDev, ...)

-In your Eclipse based IDE, open the Marketplace client:
+1. In your Eclipse based IDE, open the Marketplace client

 [TODO]

-Search for SonarLint, and click _Install_:
+2. Search for SonarLint, and click _Install_

 [TODO]

-Restart your IDE.
+3. Restart your IDE

 For more installation methods, look for the advanced [installation](Installation) documentation.